ibm-cloud-docs/fortigate-10g/managing-vlans.md

 # Managing VLANs
 {: #managing-vlans}

-You can manage the VLANs associated with your FortiGate Security Appliance (FSA) 10Gbps using the instructions here.
+You can manage the VLAN associated with your FortiGate Security Appliance (FSA) 10 Gbps with the instructions here.
 {: shortdesc}

-First go to the Device Overview page.
-Then click **VLANs** in the side navigation, **Manage** in the Status Module, or the **Manage All** link in the VLANs Module.
-You will then be directed to the VLANs page.
+First, go to the Device Overview page.
+Then,, click **VLANs** in the side navigation, **Manage** in the Status Module, or the **Manage All** link in the VLAN module.

 ## Associate a VLAN with a Firewall
 {: #associate-a-vlan-with-a-firewall}

-Click **Add VLAN** and select a VLAN from the dropdown.
-Then click **Save** and confirm your selection.
+Click **Add VLAN** and select a VLAN from the menu.
+Then, click **Save** and confirm your selection.
 The VLAN association action does not route the VLAN through the firewall.

 ## Disassociate a VLAN with a Firewall
 {: #disassociate-a-vlan-with-a-firewall}

-Select the desired VLAN(s) by toggling the checkboxes.
-Then click **Disassociate** and confirm your selection.
+Select your VLAN by toggling the checkboxes.
+Then, click **Disassociate** and confirm your selection.
-If the VLAN is routed through the firewall, this action will route the VLAN around the firewall prior to disassociation.
+If the VLAN is routed through the firewall, this action routes the VLAN around the firewall before disassociation.

 ## Route a VLAN Around a Firewall
 {: #route-a-vlan-around-a-firewall}

-Select the desired VLAN(s) by toggling the checkboxes.
-Then click **Route Around** and confirm your selection.
+Select your VLAN by toggling the checkboxes.
+Then, click **Route Around** and confirm your selection.

 ## Route a VLAN Through a Firewall
 {: #route-a-vlan-through-a-firewall}

-Select the desired VLAN(s) by toggling the checkboxes.
-Then click **Route Through** and confirm your selection.
+Select your VLAN by toggling the checkboxes.
+Then, click **Route Through** and confirm your selection.